-There are several services that an accountant can do to help manage the financial information of a small business.
+There are several services or platforms that an accountant can use to help manage the financial information of a small business, especially startups with small business clients.
+The accurate setup of a new company is particularly essential for relying on baseline financial statements to make efficient business decisions.

-Some popular services provided by bookkeeping and accounting firms include accounts receivable, accounts payable, bank reconciliation, credit sales reconciliation, financial statement preparation, and preparation of accounting write-ups.
-Additional bookkeeping services offered by bookkeeping firms include payroll, small business tax preparation, reconciliation of bank accounts, and credit card statements.
-Bookkeeping firms may handle clients’ basic accounting tasks before submitting the information to CPA firms for more complex tasks.
+Some popular services provided by bookkeeping and accounting firms include accounts receivable, accounts payable, bank reconciliation, credit sales reconciliation, monthly financial statements preparation, and preparation of accounting write-ups.
+Additional services offered by bookkeeping firms include payroll, small business tax preparation, reconciliation of bank accounts, and credit card statements.
+Small-business bookkeeping firms may handle clients’ basic accounting tasks before submitting the information to CPA firms for more complex tasks.

 Tax Accounting Services

-The most common reason a small business will use an accounting firm or CPA is to file year-end tax returns.
-While an important service, there are several small-business accounting services that accountants and bookkeepers can provide a business owner.
+The most common reason a small business will use an accounting firm, CPA, or dedicated accounting team is to file year-end tax returns.
+While an important service, there are several small-business accounting services and bookkeeping software that accountants and bookkeepers can provide a business owner, even virtual bookkeeping services and online bookkeeping services such as Quickbooks Online, Quickbooks Live, and mobile apps.
 These can help save time and make sure the job is done right, such as tax reporting rules and deadlines for sales tax, payroll tax, 1099, income taxes, and more.

 Financial Statement Preparation

-Something that many small business owners overlook is the preparation of financial statements like the income statement, cash flow statement, and balance sheet.
+Many small business owners overlook the preparation of financial statements like the income statement, cash flow statement, and balance sheet.
 These are critical documents that provide business owners the financial reporting data they need to run their business.
-Not only can the accountant prepare these statements, but they can also help you understand the financial statements so you can make better decisions with your business.
+Not only can the accountant prepare these statements, but they can also help you understand the financial statements to make better decisions with your business.

-Bookkeepers can enter all of the financial transactions of a business to ensure proper financial statements and that all expenses are being deducted.
+Bookkeepers can enter all of a business’s financial transactions to ensure proper financial statements and that all monthly expenses are being deducted.

 Bank reconciliation services help a business make sure all financial transactions are recorded in the books and alert the owner to potential fraudulent activity.